Why everybody loves kalamata olives and their best uses

 Now that you’re in the know on our very favourite ways to serve, prepare and enjoy kalamata olives you’ll be able to put that jar of kalamata olives in your pantry to good use.
 And with so many health benefits, kalamata olives are a desirable ingredient to add to your shopping list.

-Stock up on the freshest ingredients and Australian grown olives.
-If you’re after more cooking inspiration, check out the Mount Zero recipe library, it’s jam-packed with sweet, savoury and olivey chef-designed culinary goodness.
+Stock up on the freshest ingredients and Australian-grown olives.
+If you’re after more cooking inspiration, check out the Mount Zero recipe archive – it’s jam-packed with recipes featuring olives in all manner of creative ways from talented chefs.